Nursing Home Arbitration Agreements: How They Can Impact Your Case

 Illinois Nursing Home Arbitration Agreement FAQs

-What Should I do Before I Admit My Family Member to an Illinois Nursing Home?
+Before I Admit My Family Member to an Illinois Nursing Facility, What Should I Do?

 Before signing an agreement or contract with an Illinois nursing home, speak with an experienced law firm.
-They can make sure you don't sign any of your rights away and put you and your family in the most secure position possible.
+They can ensure you don't sign any of your rights away and put you and your family in the most secure position possible.

-Can I Still Obtain Compensation Even if I Signed an Arbitration Agreement With an Illinois Nursing Home?
+Can I Still Obtain Compensation Even If I Signed a Binding Arbitration Agreement With an Illinois Nursing Facility?

-Yes, plaintiffs can still recover compensation in Illinois for nursing home abuse even if they signed an arbitration agreement but the manner and method will be different.
-The setting will probably be in front of an arbitrator who will most likely be pro-nursing home.
-The compensation available will most likely be more limited than what is available in court.
-Therefore, it is crucial not to sign an arbitration agreement prior to entering an Illinois nursing home.
+Plaintiffs can still recover compensation in Illinois for nursing facility abuse even if they signed an agreement, but the manner and method will differ.
+The setting will probably be in front of an arbitrator who will most likely be “pro” nursing home.

-How Much Would it Cost Upfront to Bring a Case an Illinois Nursing Home?
+How Much Would It Cost Upfront to Bring a Case Against an Illinois Nursing Home?

-Can I Still be a Claim Even if My Loved One Died in an Illinois Nursing Home?
+Can I Still File a Claim Even If My Loved One Died in an Illinois Nursing Home?

 Speak With Our Nursing Home Lawyers Regarding Arbitration Agreements

 Rosenfeld Injury Lawyers work with families considering nursing facility options.
 We help them evaluate the binding arbitration agreements they must sign before moving their loved ones into such facilities.